uc-cdis/gen3.org/gen3/docs/gen3-resources/developer-guide/microservices.md

 The Metadata Service provides an API for retrieving JSON metadata of GUIDs.
 It is a flexible option for "semi-structured" data (key:value mappings).
 The content of the MDS powers the Data Portal Discovery Page for a Data Commons.
 The Gen3 SDK can be used to upload and edit the metadata.
 This service includes a feature known as the aggregated metadata service (AggMDS), which caches metadata from the metadata services of multiple data commons.
 The AggMDS holds the content viewable in a Data Portal Discovery page for a Data Mesh.

 ## [Peregrine][peregrine github]
-Peregrine is the metadata seeking service which responds to GraphQL search queries and translates them to queries over our graph-like source of truth postgres database for structured data.
-The GraphQL service allows Commons operators and users to precisely query only the information they are most interested in from the metadata collections.
+Peregrine is the metadata seeking service which responds to GraphQL search queries and translates them to queries over the graph-like postgres database for structured data.
 The service translates the GraphQL search into the appropriate statements which are run against the PostgreSQL backend before being returned as friendly JSON.

 ## [Requestor][requestor github]
 Requestor exposes an API to manage access requests.